BitcoinErrorLog/graphiti/README.md

 - Verify you're signed in
 - Check Pubky homeserver is accessible
 - Look for sync errors in console
-- Check "🔧 Debug" panel for details
+- Check "Debug" panel for details

 **Annotations not appearing:**
 - Refresh the page